 Title VII of the Civil Rights Act of 1964 bans sex discrimination by employers with at least 15 employees.
 Any discrimination on the basis of sex that affects the terms and conditions of employment is illegal.
 Sex discrimination occurs in many different forms, such as when a woman does not get a raise because her boss believes that she is on the "mommy track"; when a man is not promoted because he does not fit a gender stereotype; or when a woman is not hired because the job she seeks is a "man's job."
 The employer does not have to be of a different sex than the victim of discrimination.

 Sex discrimination can happen in two ways:

 - Disparate impact discrimination occurs when an employer implements an apparently neutral regulation that has an adverse effect on one sex.
-If the policy relates to a bona fide occupational qualification (BFOQ), then it is acceptable; otherwise, it may be a source of sex discrimination.
+If the policy relates to a bona fide occupational qualification (BFOQ), then it is acceptable; otherwise, it may be sex-based discrimination.

 - Disparate treatment discrimination is more straightforward.
 It occurs when the employer treats an individual or group differently because of sex.

 According to the US Department of Labor, women continue to earn only 75 cents for every dollar that men earn.
 The Equal Pay Act requires employers to pay employees the same amount for equal work, regardless of gender.
 Equal work means that the jobs in question require equal skill, responsibility and effort and are performed under similar conditions for the same employer.